dan-madsen/AzNetworkDiagram/README.md

 ---

 # Changelog (since v1.0.1)
-## Planned v2.0 release
+## v2.0 release - under construction
 - New features
   - IP Plan overview, based on VNets in scope
   - The breaking change from v1.5 will be fully implemented
-## v1.5 (Not released to Powershell Gallery yet)
+## v1.5
-- **_BREAKING CHANGE_**, for easier usage
+- **_SEMI BREAKING CHANGE_**, for easier usage
   - Paramaters with $bool ($true/$false) no longer need the $true/$false parameter - they are now "switches" which enables flags/features without prepending a value.
   - For example "-SkipNonCoreNetwork $true" is now just "-SkipNonCoreNetwork".
   - This will **break/alter intent of the script** if values are still supplied, due to a feature in PowerShell.
-An effort has been made to catch this error in v1.4.2+ and inform the user.
+An effort has been made to catch this error in v1.5+ and inform the user.
 In v2.0+ that feature will be disabled for the script, in order to ensure proper usage.
 - New features
   - The ability to have a logo added to the output (see new parameter section)
   - VMs with MSSQL registered, now have a proper icon